DAF201/2022_fall_school_garbage/Logic.md

 ___

 Unsolved problems have motivated much work in mathematics.
 Fermat’s Last Theorem was conjectured more than 300 years ago.
-It has only recently been finally solved.
+It has only recently been finally solved

 Fermat’s Last Theorem: The equation x<sup>n</sup> + y<sup>n</sup> = z<sup>n</sup>
-has no solutions in integers x, y, and z, with xyz≠0 whenever n is an integer with n > 2.
+has no solutions in integers x, y, and z, with xyz≠0 whenever n is an integer with n > 2

-A proof was found by Andrew Wiles in the 1990s.
+A proof was found by Andrew Wiles in the 1990s

 ___